TJCAJ/memorycardgame/README.md

 ### **3. Structural**

-  - The player is informed of the rules via a modal window accessible via a _Game Info_ button in the Header.
+  - The player is informed of the rules from a modal window easy accessible via a _Rules & Info_ element in the Header, through a mouse-over function.
-  - Buttons gives the player options with various levels of the game.
+  - Buttons gives the player option shuffle cards, reset and start time countdown via an initial click on any card.
   - The layout and design of the gameboard does not change much between screen sizes to keep the experience consistent.

 ### **4. Skeleton**

 The game site will have a clean layout with every feature identifiable and interactive.

   - On loading, the page display the gameboard with 16 cards already shuffled.
-A preset timer of 60 seconds will automatically begin to count as the start game button is clicked.
+A preset timer of 60 seconds will automatically begin to count as user clicks any card.
   - The gameboard is situated in the center of the screen with the size of 4x4 gamecards displayed.
-  - _Timer/counter_ are located above the gameboard to the right for larger screens and on top for smaller screens.
+  - _Time/counter_ are located above the gameboard to the right in the navbar.
-  - A _Reset_ button is located to the left, next to the _Start_ button.
+  - A _Reset_ button is located to the left, next to the _Shuffle_ button.
-  - A message of "TIME UP" is displayed where the Timer is also displayed.
+  - A message of "TIME UP" is displayed where the _Time_ is also displayed.

   ### **Wireframes**